-for neutral intermediaries to take down infringing content in response to a notice received directly from a rights holder and the requirements of Article 5 of JC appear to apply only where the government has intervened.
-What is needed are clear legal incentives, including clear liability provisions, to ensure online platforms do not engage in infringing activities, especially regarding the making available right, and, also, that ensure neutral intermediary service providers will cooperate with rights holders to deter unauthorized storage and transmission of copyrighted materials.
-For example, the "right" for ISPs to take measures to prevent infringement under Article 4 should be an obligation, rather than a right.
-And the requirements in Article 5 for ISPs to remove and erase digital content that violates copyright and suspend services should be clarified to ensure ISPs are held liable at least for infringements that ISPs control, initiate, or direct, and for infringements that ISPs fail to expeditiously remove or disable access to upon obtaining knowledge, such as (but not limited to) notification from a right holder.
+ISP Liability Should be Amended to Meet Modern Challenges: Joint Circular 07 (JC) merely requires intermediaries to take down infringing content and terminate services under certain circumstances, but this authority has been used in practice only in very narrow circumstances where online services and websites are directly infringing, and no secondary liability provision exists in the JC or elsewhere in Vietnam's legal framework.
+The concept of "intermediaries" in the JC is broad and should be applied broadly to improve enforcement.
+But the Circular itself does not establish liability rules.
+The law should make it clear that any ISP that engages in any act restricted by copyright cannot avoid liability for copyright infringement.
+The JC also does not include any requirement for neutral intermediaries to take down infringing content in response to a notice received directly from a rights holder.22 What is needed are clear legal incentives, including clear liability provisions, to ensure online platforms do not engage in infringing activities, especially regarding the making available right, and to ensure neutral intermediary service providers will cooperate with rights holders to deter unauthorized storage and transmission of copyrighted materials.
+For example, the "right" for ISPs to take measures "for prevention [of] infringing acts of copyright [and] related rights" under Article 4 should be included as part of the "obligations" under Article 5.
+And the requirements in Article 5 for ISPs to remove and erase digital content that violates copyright and suspend services should be clarified to ensure ISPs are held liable at least for infringements that ISPs control, initiate, or direct, and for infringements that ISPs fail to expeditiously remove or disable access to upon obtaining knowledge or awareness, such as (but not limited to) receiving notification from a rights holder.
+Furthermore, the obligation of intermediaries in Article 5 of "cutting, stopping, and suspension of the Internet line" should be clarified to expressly include the disabling of access to locations inside or outside of Vietnam that host copyright infringing content.

-Administrative Enforcement Decree Must Be Implemented in Practice: As reported previously, the Administrative Violations Decree (No. 131) reduced the maximum administrative fine for an individual to VND250 million (US\$11,057), and set the maximum fine in the amount of VND500 million (US\$22,115) for an organization.
-The following fines are also set forth: 1) VND400 to 500 million (\$\sumesstart{\text{US17}},692 to \$22,115) against an organization that imports an unauthorized copy; 2) VND70 to 100 million (US\$3,096 to \$4,401) against an individual that engages in unauthorized broadcasting or re-broadcasting; and 3) VND15 to 35 million (US\$663 to \$1,546) against an individual that reproduces unauthorized copies of phonograms or video recordings.
+Administrative Enforcement Decree Must Be Implemented in Practice: As reported previously, the Administrative Violations Decree (No. 131) reduced the maximum administrative fine for an individual to VND250 million (~US\$11,000), and set the maximum fine in the amount of VND500 million (~US\$21,600) for an organization.
+The following fines are also set forth: 1) VND3 to 5 million (~US\$130 to \$220) for transporting goods produced without permission of rights holders and VND5 to 10 million (~US\$220 to \$430) for stockpiling goods produced without permission of the rights holder; 2) VND200 to 250 million (~US8,600 to \$10,800) for importing an original or unauthorized copy of a work; 3) VND70 to 100 million (~US\$3,100 to \$4,320) for the act of unauthorized broadcasting or re-broadcasting; 4) VND15 to 35 million (~US\$650 to \$1,510) for reproduction of unauthorized copies of phonograms or video recordings; and 5) VND10 to 30 million (~US\$430 to \$1,300) for distribution of originals or copies of phonograms or video recordings without permission of the rights holder.
 In addition to these fines, infringers may face remedial measures, such as confiscation of infringing goods and any false registration certificates, as well as the forced suspension of business, consultancy, or service activities.
-Notwithstanding the reduction in the maximum, the government should employ these maximum fines to full and deterrent effect forthwith.
+Notwithstanding the reduction in the general maximum, the government should raise and employ these maximum fines to full and deterrent effect forthwith.
+Moreover, Vietnam's enforcement authorities, such as MIC, should take action to ensure administrative orders are enforced, including shutting down or disabling access to the infringing sites that do not comply.